Jacbo1/Public-Starfall/SafeNet/README.md

 * `safeNet.readInt32()` Reads a signed 32 bit int: -2147483647 -> 2147483648
 * `safeNet.writeUInt32(number)` Writes an unsigned 32 bit int: 0 -> 4294967295
 * `safeNet.readUInt32()` Reads an unsigned 32 bit int: 0 -> 4294967295

+Synchronized variables
+* `safeNet.syncVars.yourVariableName = { abc = 123 }` or `safeNet.syncVars["your-variable-name"] = "foobar"` and `print(safeNet.syncVars.yourVariableName)` or `local abc = safeNet.syncVars["your-variable-name"]` Lets you use variables that are synchronized across the server and all clients.
+Setting the value will automatically network the new value if it is different.
+It will recursively check tables for equality.
+* `safeNet.resyncVar(key)` Will force the current value of the variable with the given key/name to be networked to the server and clients.
+You will need to use this if you for example update a value in a synchronized table variable e.g. `safeNet.syncVars.myVar.someValue = 123`.
+* `safeNet.addSyncVarCallback(key, name or nil, callback)` Will add a callback function that is run when a new value for the synchronized variable is received.
+This only runs when the new value is networked and not set locally.
+Passes the new variable value to the callback function.
+Can be called as `safeNet.addSyncVarCallback(key, callback)`.
+* `safeNet.removeSyncVarCallback(key, name or nil)` Will remove a callback added by `safeNet.addSycVarCallback(key, name or nil, callback)`.
+Can be called as `safeNet.removeSyncVarCallback(key)`.
 <br>

 #### StringStream